 - Videos created to be public or to be viewed by a large population.

-Videos that DON'T need captions:
+Videos that MAY NOT need captions:

 - If videos are just-in-time and restricted to a small group of people who have not requested captions (i. e. a quick video in Canvas addressing a current event, a synchronous video conferencing session, or video comments on a student's submission, all of which won't be re-used in future semesters), it is acceptable for them not to have captions, but you should still let students know that they can contact SAS if they need an accommodation.